postmanlabs/labs-docs/src/pages/docs/getting-started/creating-the-first-collection.md

 ## Creating your first collection

-To create a new collection by first creating a new request:
+To create a new collection, you can start by creating a new request first:

 You can create a new request from the left sidebar in Postman.
 Select __New__ &gt; __HTTP Request__.